Krimes and Punishment

-Jessie Krimes says the time he spent in Federal Prison for drug offenses generated both desire and fear, enlightenment and profound disquiet.
+Jesse Krimes says the time he spent in Federal Prison for drug offenses generated both desire and fear, enlightenment and profound disquiet.

-Jessie Krimes: That time was one of the worst times of my life, but also one of the best.
+Jesse Krimes: That time was one of the worst times of my life, but also one of the best.

 The best of times because it was six years during which making art kept him sane.

 Krimes: I call it a very long, bad residency.